Canadian accused in Yahoo hack to appear in California court

 The Canadian Press

-A Canadian man accused in a massive hack of Yahoo emails is set to appear in court Tuesday in San Francisco.
+SAN FRANCISCO - A Canadian man accused in a massive hack of Yahoo emails is set to appear in court today in San Francisco.

-Court records show Karim Baratov is scheduled to attend a change of plea hearing in the afternoon.
+Court records show Karim Baratov is scheduled to attend a change of plea hearing this afternoon.

 Baratov was sent to face charges to the U.S. this summer after waiving his right to an extradition hearing in Canada.